Suddenly, the yellow being disappears

 The day will now have less heat

-No more sweat adorns her palms and finger tips
+No more sweat adorns her palms and finger

 As the sun has chosen to take its seat